 Sir Mark is Chairman of the Global Compact Foundation.
 He is a Director of HSBC Holdings PLC, Accenture Ltd, and Saudi Aramco.
 He was Chairman of Anglo American plc, a global mining company from 2002 to2009.
 He was Chairman of the Royal Dutch/Shell Group of Companies from 1998 to 2001, having worked for Shell since 1966.
 In 2000 and 2001, he Co-Chaired the G-8 Task Force on Renewable Energy and also Chaired Business Action for Sustainable Development, a joint initiative of the International Chamber of Commerce and the World Business Council for Sustainable Development in the run up to the World Summit on Sustainable Development in Johannesburg, 2002.
 He was also on the board of the Global Reporting Initiative from 2002 to 2007.
 Sir Mark became a Knight Commander of the Order of St. Michael and St George in June 2000.

 Mr. Arima joined Fuji Xerox in 1967.
 In 1992 he became the company's Director, and in 1996 its Managing Director.
-That same year Mr. Arima was appointed President and CEO of Xerox International Partners, based in California, United States.
+In 1996, Mr. Arima was also appointed President and CEO of Xerox International Partners.
 In 2002 he became President of Fuji Xerox.
 Mr. Arima has held his current position as Executive Advisor to the Board since 2007.
 He became the Chair of the Board of the Global Compact Network Japan in April 2008 when the network reorganized to become a CEO-lead organization.
-He is also actively promotes productive and environmentally-friendly work style as a Chairman of the Japan Telework Association.
+He actively promotes a productive and environmentally-friendly work style as a Chairman of the Japan Telework Association.
 He graduated from International Christian University College of Liberal Arts in Japan.

 Mr. Bock has been the Chairman of the Board of Executive Directors at BASF SE since May 2011.
 Mr. Bock served as the Chief Executive Officer of BASF Corporation from August 2007 to 6 May 2011.
-Mr. Bock served as the Chief Financial Officer of BASF Corporation and BASF Wall Systems Inc., a subsidiary of BASF Construction Chemicals Inc. since January 2003.
-Mr. Bock serves as Member of Advisory Board of Röchling-Group.
-He has been Member of the European Advisory Board at Deutsche Bank AG since June 2004.
+He served as the Chief Financial Officer of BASF Corporation and BASF Wall Systems, a subsidiary of BASF Construction Chemicals since January 2003.
+Mr. Bock serves as Member of Advisory Board of Röchling-Group and has been Member of the European Advisory Board at Deutsche Bank AG since June 2004.
 He has been a Director of Förderkreis Wissenschaft und Praxis am ZEW e.V. since September 2005 and of Arbeitsgemeinschaft fur das wirtschaftliche Prufungswesen (AGWP) since June 2006.
-Mr. Bock has been a Member of the Boards of BASFIN Corporation since 2002, Schmalenbachgesellschaft since January 2004, and Jacob Gould Schurman Stiftung since 2004.
 He serves as a Director of New York Philharmonic.
 Mr. Bock has been a Member of the Trustees of Arbeitskreis Evangelischer Unternehmer (“AEU“) since 2003.
 From 1977 to 1982, he studied Business Administration at the universities of Münster and Cologne as well as at Pennsylvania State University.
 After 3 years in research, Mr. Bock received his Doctorate in Economics from University of Bonn in 1985.

-Ms. Nelson is Chairman and former CEO of Carlson, one of the largest privately held companies in the world which includes such brands as Radisson Blu, Radisson Hotels, Country Inn & Suites, Park Inn and Park Plaza, Carlson Wagonlit Travel and T.G.I.
+Ms. Nelson is Chairman and former CEO of Carlson Holdings, one of the largest privately held companies in the world which includes such brands as Radisson Blu, Radisson Hotels, Country Inn & Suites, Park Inn and Park Plaza, Carlson Wagonlit Travel and T.G.I.
 Friday’s restaurants.
-170,000 people work under the Carlson brands in 150 countries.
 Ms. Nelson has been named one of "America's Best Leaders" by U.S. News & World Report and Forbes magazine selected her as one of "The World's 100 Most Powerful Women."
 Ethisphere magazine named her one of the "100 Most Influential People in Business Ethics."
 Ms. Nelson co-chaired the World Economic Forum in Davos, Switzerland in 2004 and has held a number of other high-level positions at the WEF and other industry councils.
-She has received prestigious awards from the governments of France, Sweden, Norway and Finland.
 She serves on the boards of the Kennedy Center for the Performing Arts, The Committee Encouraging Corporate Philanthropy and is chair of the Mayo Clinic Board of Trustees.
 She is a former board member of ExxonMobil.
-She served as chair of the National Women’s Business Council, a bi-partisan advisory council to the President and Congress and also as chair of the U.S. Travel and Tourism Advisory Board.
+She served as chair of the National Women’s Business Council.
 Ms. Nelson is the author of the bestseller “How We Lead Matters: Reflections on a Life of Leadership.”

 Mr. Chico successfully led in 2003 the privatization effort of Grupo Aeroportuario del Sureste, which operates 9 airports in southeastern Mexico.
 He is the majority shareholder, and President of the Board of Directors; ASUR is a publicly traded company in the Mexican and New York stock exchanges with market capital of over 2 billion dollars.
 He has been a member of the Investments Committee of the United Nations Joint Staff Pension Fund for more than a decade, and board member of several Latin American companies including Grupo Financiero Inbursa, Grupo CARSO, Grupo Posadas, and Quantum Group of Funds.
 He co-founded and was the President of Grupo Financiero Inbursa, one of the leading financial institutions in Mexico.
 Additionally he presides over Promecap, a private equity investment firm dedicated to Mexican projects as well as the Board of Trustees for Universidad Iberoamericana, one of the nation’s top three higher education institutions.
 He actively participates as a benefactor, and mainly as a leader, in several non-profit organizations that embrace diverse aspects of Mexico, including press, childhood issues, social and environmental development.
 Mr. Chico received his MBA from Kellogg at Northwestern University.